imjoseangel/sandbox/kubernetes/netdebug/README.md

 The default `ndots` configuration is perfect for Kubernetes services but shouldn't it be for later deployed microservices.

 The Cluster and applications, if connecting with other external components may suffer a negative performance impact and slowness.
+The DNS can become a bottleneck in case of heavy traffic.